-The conviction of the innocent offends justice in a number of ways and ultimately weakens the public faith in the institutions of criminal justice themselves, yet relatively little ongoing attention has been paid to the systemic and institutional dimension of the problem of wrongful convictions in Canada.
-The Innocence Project is designed to engage students in the important, difficult, and highly rewarding work of remedying wrongful convictions, while providing them with an opportunity to grapple with theoretical and practical questions about causes and remedies.
+The conviction of the innocent offends justice in many ways, and ultimately weakens public faith in the criminal legal system.
+However, relatively little ongoing attention has been paid to the systemic and institutional problems related to wrongful convictions in Canada.
+The Innocence Project is designed to engage students in the important, difficult, and highly rewarding work of remedying wrongful convictions, while providing them with an opportunity to grapple with theoretical and practical questions about causes and remedies

 What you will do

 Work at the Innocence Project includes file reviews, in which students review trial transcripts and disclosure from the files of individuals with a claim of wrongful conviction, in order to assess the strengths and weaknesses of the case.
 It may also include test-case litigation and advocacy on policy matters relating to wrongful convictions.